 1. Focus on building strong, healthy relationships

 Working on being supportive of one another at home, and engaging in positive communication, can reduce stress.
-Positive communication can include listening carefully and listening more, avoiding judgment, talking calmly and productively instead of arguing, and respecting others’ opinions and trying to understand their perspective.
+Positive communication can include using positive affirmations, listening carefully and listening more, avoiding judgment, talking calmly and productively instead of arguing, and respecting others’ opinions and trying to understand their perspective.